This is a complete guide on how to use your tiny device while charging.

 True, there are several benefits of using your action camera with an external power source, but that doesn’t come without drawbacks.
 Read on to find out whether you’d better invest in a spare battery pack or continue using your gear while charging.

-It’s good to know that there are ways to prolong the recording time of your GoPro gears.
-Though the camera doesn’t really charge while recording, it is still great having a backup plan for longer videos.
+It’s good to know that there are ways to prolong the GoPro battery life and recording time with external power, plugged to an outlet, and those are great as a backup plan for longer videos.

 If you are planning to do a long time lapse with this tiny device, might as well get the battery out and just use an external power source to avoid interruption.
 This will also prevent it from overheating since there will be more airflow inside without the battery.